horbix28/horbix28/README.md

 - 👋 Hi, I’m @horbix28
 - 👀 I’m interested in Networking, Simple Scripting, Programming, Gaming
-- 🌱 I’m currently learning only boring stuff at school.
+- 🌱 I'm currently doing an apprenticeship as an IT specialist for system integration

 <!---
 horbix28/horbix28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.